thejsway/thejsway/manuscript/chapter04.md

 * If the condition's value is `true`, the code in the `while` loop's body runs.
 Afterwards, the condition is re-evaluated to see if it's still true or not.
 The cycle continues!

-* If the condition's value is `false`, the code in the loop stops running or doesn't run.
+* If the condition's value is `false`, the code in the loop stops running or doesn’t run.

 !!! tip